rmosolgo/developer-blog/_posts/2014-09-04-music-stand-render-cache.md

 team:	mobile
 ---

-One of the challenges of [Music Stand][1] is rendering PDFs and users annotations in a timely fashion.
+One of the challenges of [Music Stand][1] is rendering PDFs and user annotations in a timely fashion.
 Each of those tasks alone isn't a big deal, but all together it's quite a challenge.
 Let's take a look at how Music Stand renders and caches PDF pages.

 At a super high level here's what happens when a user first loads a plan.